 In autumn 2019, TwLetteratura and Danish performance artist Inga Gerner Nielsen will launch their project Eutopia Dystopia and the interactive performance installation Your Past belongs to Them Now at Polo del ‘900.

 Through this call we are looking for young people who would like to envision the future of Europe with us, by taking part in the performance installation.
 This includes receiving a free training program in immersive and interactive performance, which Inga Gerner Nielsen has been part of developing as an interventionist genre and art-based research method in Scandinavia.
 The training will take place in Turin, from 21 to 27 September 2019 based on a daily schedule agreed with the participants.
-Application must be submitted by Monday 1 July.
-The first round of selections (individual interviews with the artist) will take place via Skype from 22 to 24 of July.
-The selected candidates will be notified via email in early August.
+Applications must be submitted by Wednesday 31 July.
+The selections (individual interviews with the artist) will take place via Skype.
+The selected candidates will be notified via email in late August.

 Training program in interactive performance